Building REST services with Spring

 }

 This resource assembler always includes the self link to the single-item resource as well as a link back to the aggregate root.
-But it also includes two conditional links to OrderController.cancel(id) as well as OrderController.complete(id) (not yet defined).
-These links are ONLY shown when the order’s status is Status.IN_PROGRESS.
+However, it also includes two conditional links to OrderController.cancel(id) as well as OrderController.complete(id) (not yet defined).
+These links are shown only when the order’s status is Status.IN_PROGRESS.

 If clients can adopt HAL and the ability to read links instead of simply reading the data of plain old JSON, they can trade in the need for domain knowledge about the order system.
 This naturally reduces coupling between client and server.
-And it opens the door to tuning the flow of order fulfillment without breaking clients in the process.
+It also opens the door to tuning the flow of order fulfillment without breaking clients in the process.

 To round out order fulfillment, add the following to the OrderController for the cancel operation: